Notice

 After surgery, you’ll take part in our pulmonary rehabilitation program.
 The program offers education and is designed to increase your fitness so you can be more active.

-Thoracic surgeons at UW Health have years of experience with LVRS.
-They work closely with our pulmonologists, pulmonary rehab team and others to provide you with the highest quality care.
+Our team has years of experience with LVRS.
+Thoracic surgeons, pulmonologists, pulmonary rehabilitation therapists and other teams work together to give you the highest quality care.
 Together, our team helps most patients achieve good to excellent results.

 Lung volume reduction is performed at University Hospital.